Play & Recreation

 BOATING: McCloud Lake offers motorized boaters access to great trout fishing and water skiing.
 Boat rentals are available at nearby Lake Siskiyou.

 RAFTING: Experience white water rafting for all levels on one of our several area rivers including the Klamath, Cal-Salmon, Scott, and Upper Sacramento.
+River Dancers out of Mt.
+Shasta, CA can hook you up with everything you need for the water excursion of a lifetime!
+Visit their website to learn more about the different trips they have to offer.

 SPELUNKING: Caving around McCloud includes Lava Tubes and spectacular Ice Caves.
 McCloud Outdoors works with local permitted guides to plan a trip geared to your adventure level.